 Also, air-dried dog food is extremely dense, which means a dog will need a relatively small portion when compared to traditional kibble.

-The unfortunate disadvantage of Air Dried Dog Food is that it is costly and, therefore, might not a realistic solution to the majority of dog owners.
+The unfortunate disadvantage of Air Dried Dog Food is that it is costly and, therefore, might not be a realistic solution for the majority of dog owners.

 However, there are creative ways around this high cost.
 You could consider feeding your dog a mixture of Air Dried Dog Food and fresh ingredients.